 Benefits of topping up your individual pension

 As you fund an individual pension yourself, the more you pay in, the more potential there is for you to achieve the retirement you want.
-You may also get tax relief on the additional contributions so it is worth considering topping up your pension.
+You could also get tax relief on the additional contributions, so it's worth considering topping up your pension.

 What difference could it make?

 For example, if you are a basic rate taxpayer and you paid in £80 per month to your personal pension, the taxman would add another £20 in tax relief.
 Over 20 years this would add up to a total pension contribution of £24,000.
 Broken down, 20 years equals 240 months.
 So, 240 x £80 = £19,200 in pension contributions and 240 x £20 = £4,800 in tax relief.

 And if you earn above the basic rate of tax, you can also claim additional tax relief through your tax self-assessment form.
 You can also do this online.

 Plus you could make an even bigger difference to your pension pot by topping up your contributions, although tax relief is subject to government limits.

 If you're a Scottish Rate tax payer, your Personal Allowance and rate of income tax is the same as the rest of the UK.
 However, the amount you can earn before paying higher rate tax will be £30,931 (totalling £43,431 which includes the £12,500 personal allowance).

 For more details on the Scottish Rate of Income Tax, please visit the https://www.gov.uk/scottish-rate-income-tax

 Topping up your pension could boost your income in retirement.